nodejs/node-eps/002-es6-modules.md

 | Status | DRAFT                       |
 | Date   | 2016-01-07                  |

-**NOTE:** `DRAFT` status does not mean ES6 modules will be implemented in Node core.
-Instead that this is the standard, should Node core decide to implement ES6 modules.
-At which time this draft would be moved to `ACCEPTED`.
+**NOTE:** `DRAFT` status does not mean ES6 modules will be implemented in node core.
+Instead, it means that this is the standard should Node core decide to implement ES6 modules, at which time this draft would be moved to `ACCEPTED`.

 ---